Weight Conversion Guide: From Kilograms to Pounds

 - Fitness and body weight: Gyms and fitness apps sometimes use kg and sometimes lb.
 A person who weighs 70 kg will see about 154 lb on a scale that uses pounds.

 - Travel and luggage: Airlines might show baggage limits in kg while your home scale uses lb.
-Our converter makes it easy to see that a 23 kg limit is roughly 50.7 lb.
+A 23 kg limit is roughly 50.7 lb.

-- Shipping and e-commerce: If you sell or buy online, accurate weight is important for shipping price and customs forms.
+- Shipping and e-commerce: Accurate weight is important for shipping price and customs forms.

 Cooking & baking